Be honest—can you afford it?

 Make sure it’s real.

 In the past, fake Rolex and other high-end knock-off watches were so poorly made that it was usually easy to distinguish them from the genuine item.
 Today, counterfeit watches can be almost impossible to distinguish (to the untrained eye) from the world-renowned masterpieces.
 Online auction houses and individual Internet sellers commonly offer very convincing copies.
-If you want a genuine Rolex or other specific designer, make it clear to the dealer that you are interested in seeing and buying only a 100% genuine, unaltered watch — including the watch band.
+If you want a genuine Rolex or other specific designer, make it clear to the dealer that you’re interested in seeing and buying only a 100% genuine, unaltered watch — including the watch band.

 Make sure the dealer is legit.

 A new luxury watch can be purchased from an authorized dealer or it can be obtained from an independent, unauthorized watch dealer selling new, near-new, pre-owned, or vintage watches.
-If your objective is to purchase a new, current model watch and to save on the price, or if you are looking for a specific model no longer available from an authorized dealer, then buying from an independent watch dealer is a good option.
+If your objective is to purchase a new, current model watch and to save on the price, or if you’re looking for a specific model no longer available from an authorized dealer, then buying from an independent watch dealer is a good option.
 To find an authorized dealer in your area, visit the manufacturer’s website for dealers in your area.